Saint Bread: History

 Yasuaki Saito, Michael Sanders, and Randi Rachlow opened the bakery in a former boatyard in April 2021, in what used to be a machine shop operated by Jensen Motor Boat Company.

 In 2022, the business was among local bakeries participating in a bake sale benefitting abortion access.
 Saint Bread announced plans to expand in 2023.

 Gabby Park was the pastry chef at Saint Bread.

 Reception

 Harry Cheadle included Saint Bread in Eater Seattle's 2023 list of the city's 16 "most perfect" bakeries.
 The business was included in The New York Times 2023 list of Seattle's 25 best restaurants, and in 2024 was rated by Bon Appétit as one of the nine most creative bakeries in the United States.
 In 2024, The New York Times named Saint Bread one of the 22 best bakeries in the United States.
 Saint Bread was included in The Infatuations 2025 list of the best restaurants and bars in the University District.
+In 2025, Saint Bread was named a semifinalist for the James Beard Foundation Award for Outstanding Bakery.